Georodent/html200-ecommerce-project/README.md

-  ---Research for user base for Ecommerce Project BELOW---
+  # Research for user base for Ecommerce Project BELOW---

-  ---WHO---                                            ---CHARACTERISTICS AND SCENARIOS---                          ---IMPACT---
+  # WHO                                                 # CHARACTERISTICS AND SCENARIOS                              #IMPACT

   - Age and Age Groups                                  All ages.
 Low